-Karen Burk has been the Head of the Ceramics Department at the New Brunswick College of Craft and Design since 1983.
-As an educator, she has encouraged generations of students to search for self-truth and express their own personal aesthetic through their art-making practice.
-She has lectured and given workshops on ceramic technique as well as on the creative process in colleges and universities across Canada and has been artist-in-residence in ceramics centres in Alberta and Vallauris, France.
+Karen Burk was the Head of the Ceramics Department at the New Brunswick College of Craft and Design from 1983 to 2016.
+As an educator, she encouraged generations of students to search for self-truth and express their own personal aesthetic through their art-making practice.
+She has lectured and given workshops on ceramic technique, as well as on the creative process in colleges and universities across Canada and has been artist-in-residence in ceramics centres in Alberta and Vallauris, France.

 She is an exceptional ambassador for her craft.
 In 1999, she visited China as part of a delegation of artists in an East-West Cultural Exchange for the first Yixing Pottery Conference in Yixing, China.
 In 2003, she was artist-in-residence at the Medalta International Residency Program in Medicine Hat, Alberta.
 In 2007, she participated in the Canadian Clay Ceramic Symposium with a demonstration, slide lecture and panel discussion.
 Most recently, Karen was invited to participate in an international artist-in-residence program by A.I.R.
 Vallauris in Vallauris, France.